 Those with learning, ASD and neurological differences frequently experience difficulty in employment , academic, and everyday social settings.
 LIFE TRANSITIONS occur all the time, but for persons with ASD they can be quite difficult.
 Identifying supports and organizing life around these objectives often prove daunting.
-Susan focuses on issues related to socialization, initiative, executive functioning (i.e. organization, planning, problem-solving, judgement), and family and peer support.
+Susan focuses on issues related to socialization, initiative, executive functioning (i.e. organization, planning, problem-solving, judgment), and family and peer support.
 Together she assists the client in developing goals and strategies that are achievable towards greater confidence and ownership for healthy change.
 With sustained effort and work, independence, self-advocacy, personal growth and self-satisfaction are achievable.
 She has successfully assisted many clients to experience a great sense of empowerment in the workplace, at home and in the social world.

 This photo was taken at the Autism Spectrum News Annual Fundraiser in December 2014 for which I am a member of the ASN Editorial Board fundraising committee.

 From left to write, Joseph Buxbaum, PhD ( Director, Mt.
-Sinai Seaver Center/world-renowned molecular geneticist), Susan Cortilet Jones, LMHC (Editorial Board Member/Autism Spectrum News 'ASN'), David Minot, BA(Publisher/Associate Director of ASN), Alison Singer, (Co-Founder/President of the Autism Science Foundation), Ira Minot, (Executive Director of ASN and Behavorial Health News)
+Sinai Seaver Center/world-renowned molecular geneticist), Susan Cortilet Jones, LMHC (Editorial Board Member/Autism Spectrum News 'ASN'), David Minot, BA(Publisher/Associate Director of ASN), Alison Singer, (Co-Founder/President of the Autism Science Foundation), Ira Minot, (Executive Director of ASN and Behaviorial Health News)